|

 section of this User manual describes how to use UmpleOnline.
 Note that UmpleOnline

 can be run locally on your machine by using a Docker image.
 See the DockerHub page for information.
+Note that a completely rewritten experimental version of UmpleOnline is avalable for early exploration.

 - Command-line based compiler You can use Umple from the